Right to Information

 Q.3 What is a Public Information Officer?

-Public authorities have designated some of its officers as Public Information Officer.
-They are responsible to give information to a person who seeks information under the RTI Act.
+Public authorities have designated some of their officers as Public Information Officers.
+They are responsible for giving information to a person who seeks information under the RTI Act.

 Q.4.
 What is the Fee for Seeking Information from Central Government Public Authorities?